sonic-pi-net/sonic-pi/etc/doc/tutorial/03-Triggering-Samples.md

 play 36
 ```

 Notice how Sonic Pi doesn't wait for a sound to finish before starting the next sound.
 The `sleep` command only describes the separation of the *triggering* of the sounds.
 This allows you to easily layer sounds together creating interesting overlap effects.
+We'll take a look later about how to control the *duration* of sounds.

 ## Discovering Samples